-We suggest that annotation is the most effective way to introduce enforceable protective rules for marine algae.
-Annotation is not subject to discretionary alteration without a decisive vote of the NOSB.
-On the other hand, because the listings are reviewed on a five-year cycle, they can be modernized when needed.
-We address annotation in detail, including specific language, below.
+We suggest that an annotation is the most effective way to introduce enforceable protective rules for marine algae.
+An annotation is not subject to discretionary alteration without a decisive vote of the NOSB.
+On the other hand, because allowed substances and their annotations are reviewed on a five-year cycle, they can be modernized when needed.
+We address the annotation in detail, including specific language, below.